 Bad or toxic backlinks are the links that come from “unnatural” and “irrelevant” sources which add no real value to your website.
-In fact, bad backlinks can hurt your website search rankings.
+In fact, toxic backlinks can hurt your website search rankings.

 To put it simply, good backlinks can increase your website’s DA (domain authority) while bad backlinks can reduce your site’s authority.
 It’s as simple as that.

-Here are few reasons to remove bad backlinks.
+Here are few reasons to remove bad links: